drocheam/optrace/docs/source/usage/refraction_index.rst

 Presets
 _________________

-optrace comes with multiple material presets, which can be accessed using ``ot.presets.refractive_index.<name>``, where ``<name>`` is the material name.
+optrace provides many material presets, which can be accessed using ``ot.presets.refractive_index.<name>``, where ``<name>`` is the material name.
-The materials are also grouped into multiple lists :python:`ot.presets.refractive_index.glasses, ot.presets.refractive_index.plastics, ot.presets.refractive_index.misc`.
+The materials are also grouped into lists :python:`ot.presets.refractive_index.glasses, ot.presets.refractive_index.plastics, ot.presets.refractive_index.misc`.

-These groups are plotted below in an index and an Abbe plot.
+The following plots visualize the index curves and Abbe plots group-wise.

 .. list-table::
    :widths: 500 500